Orange Alert

 Program Information

-A Minor in physics is an excellent way of satisfying your curiosity about science while you major in another field.
+A minor in physics is an excellent way of satisfying your curiosity about science while you major in another field.
 It is a particular asset for students competing for admission to professional schools such as law or medicine, or for students contemplating careers that require some technical background, including teaching, technical writing, information science, management in technology-oriented companies, and journalism.

 AST101 Our Corner of the Universe (F)